A novel Cosmic Filament catalogue from SDSS data: The filament catalogue

 \subsection{Comparison between methods}

-In this section we present and compare the catalogues obtained with Method A and Method B explained in \Cref{ss:size}.
+In this section we present and compare the catalogues obtained with Methods A and B explained in \Cref{ss:size}.
 We use the final results in the complete redshift range $0.05<z<2.2$ and all available sky.

 The first difference between the two catalogues is that Method B is able to detect more filaments.
-An example at $z=0.20$ can be seen in the top row of \Cref{f:comp}, this is representative of the results at lower redshift ($z<0.5$).
+An example at $z=0.20$ can be seen in the top row of \Cref{f:comp}; this is representative of the results at lower redshift ($z<0.5$).
 It can be seen that most filaments in Catalogue A are also detected in Catalogue B. The latter have a slightly larger associated uncertainty.
 However, more importantly, there is an additional filament population in Catalogue B, which is detected at lower significance.
 These additional filaments are not detected with Method A because they are erased when smoothing the galaxy density map at a single scale.
 On the other hand, as expected, Method B is able to correctly recover the same filaments detected with method A, plus additional filaments from other (usually smaller) scales.

-At higher redshift ($z>0.7$), we continue to observe an additional filament population due to the same reason.
-However, the filaments which are observed in both catalogues are detected with a significantly lower uncertainty estimate in catalogue B. A representative example at $z=1.00$ can be seen in the bottom row of \Cref{f:comp}.
-At this redshift, the number of galaxies is lower; Method A only uses the information at the given slice, so it is more sensitive to noise and incomplete information.
-On the other hand, the Machine Learning algorithm in Method B is able to ``learn'' the typical characteristics of filaments in slices where there are more galaxies and less noise.
+At higher redshift ($z>0.7$), we continue to observe an additional filament population for the the same reason.
+However, the filaments which are observed in both catalogues are detected with a significantly lower uncertainty estimate in Catalogue B. A representative example at $z=1.00$ can be seen in the bottom row of \Cref{f:comp}.
+At this redshift, the number of galaxies is lower; Method A only uses the information at the given slice, and so it is more sensitive to noise and incomplete information.
+On the other hand, the machine learning algorithm in Method B is able to `learn' the typical characteristics of filaments in slices where there are more galaxies and less noise.
 It is then able to use some of this information in all redshift slices to obtain a more confident and uniform reconstruction of the filaments.